 NIST accepts applications for participation in OSAC on a continuous basis.

 With the exception of invited guests, all participants in OSAC must complete the application form.
-The applicant pool will be used for selection of OSAC Members and OSAC Affilates.
+The applicant pool will be used for selection of OSAC Members and OSAC Affiliates.
 Members may serve on the board, committees and subcommittees, and may also serve on Task Groups.
 Affiliates will be selected to serve on Task Groups as needed.
 OSAC Task Groups may be populated by Members or a combination of Members and Affiliates.

 NIST announced the formation of the Organization of Scientific Area Committees (OSAC) in February 2014.
 The OSAC components – the Forensic Science Standards Board, resource committees, scientific area committees and subcommittees – are made up of members of the forensic science community, including those in government, academia and industry.